-Seven Tech Trends For Businesses In Asia Pacific
+7 Tech Trends For Asia Pacific Businesses: Part 1

-But the overarching focus of the new trends centers on invisible technology and with it, a new mentality – how we can harness intelligence to fundamentally change how we connect, run our business, or simply, make life easier for customers.
+But the new trends center on invisible tech and with it, a new mentality.
+How we can harness intelligence to fundamentally change how we connect, run our business, or make life easier for customers.

 1. Artificial Intelligence (AI) fueled enterprises

 The main trend driving all others is that digital innovation will continue to be powered by artificial intelligence (AI) – the complex, computer-driven intelligence that’s seeing systems learn through huge amounts of data and computing power.